kubeshop/botkube-docs/content/_index.md

   <div class="leftfeature">
     <h4><i class="fas fa-cogs"></i>  Debug Anywhere, Anytime</h4>
 With @BotKube you can monitor and debug Kubernetes deployments from anywhere.
-Even while you are camping without a laptop, you can use Slack mobile app and get crucial information.
+Even while you are camping without a laptop, you can use Slack or Mattermost mobile app and get crucial information.
   </div>
   <div class="rightfeature">
     <h4><i class="fas fa-cogs"></i>  Easy to configure</h4> Get notifications about things that you really care for.
 You can configure events or objects or namespaces that you want to be informed about.